Global surface temperature

 The data shown in the map can be used to calculate the global average temperature anomaly.
 The same can be done with the data from the other months of the dataset to give a time series that shows how global average temperature has changed over time.

-The plot on the right shows annual global average temperature anomalies from HadCRUT4 (black line).
+The plot above shows annual global average temperature anomalies from HadCRUT4 (dark grey line).
 These represent our best estimates of global surface temperature.
 However, because there are difficulties in the calculation, the true value of global surface temperature might differ from these best estimates.
 We put a lot of effort into understanding how much these could affect the numbers and the result is the gray shading in the plot.
-We expect that the true value of the global temperature will fall within that shaded area in 19 out of 20 cases.
+We expect that in the long-term the true value of the global temperature will fall within that shaded area in 19 out of 20 cases.

-Other groups also produce surface temperature datasets, for example the National Aeronautics and Space Administration Goddard Institute for Space Studies (NASA GISS) and the National Oceanic and Atmospheric Administration National Climatic Data Center (NOAA NCDC).
+Other groups also produce surface temperature datasets, for example the National Aeronautics and Space Administration Goddard Institute for Space Studies (NASA GISS) and the National Oceanic and Atmospheric Administration National Centers for Environmental Information (NOAA NCEI).
 These are produced separately to HadCRUT4 and use different methodologies (see How is HadCRUT4 produced? for more details).
-Global average temperature anomalies from these datasets are also shown in the plot (orange and blue lines respectively).
+Global average temperature anomalies from these datasets are also shown in the plot (blue and orange lines respectively).
 Although many of the features of the time series are very similar, the global average temperature calculated from each are not exactly the same owing to the differences in the methodologies used.

 What can we see in the time series?